Simplicity Wins the Day for the Bosch GLM15 Laser Measure

 These days, technology has given us powerful tools in small packages.
 From layout to distance measuring, we’ve benefited greatly from technology in our jobsite laser tools.
 Sometimes though, to get to the amazing calculating features, I feel like I need a 40 hour week of training just on the tool.
 The new Bosch GLM15 Laser Measure is a breath of fresh air when it comes to the simple measuring jobs.

 The GLM 15 Laser Measure has but one function: measuring distance.
 On paper, it’s accurate to within 1/8 of an inch up to 50 feet.
-It features simple one button function and can switch between metric and standard measurements.
-It will hold one measurement for you in the display while still measuring another, or will hold two measurements.
-The compact size easily fits in your pocket, tool box, or tool bag.
+It features a simple one-button function and can switch between metric and standard measurements.
+It will hold one measurement for you in the display while still measuring another or will hold two measurements.
+The compact size easily fits in your pocket, favorite toolbox, or tool bag.
 Think of the GLM15 as nothing more or less than a really good tape measure replacement.

 Bosch GLM15 Laser Measure Specs

 - Power Source: 2 AAA Batteries (included)

 - Battery Life: Approximately 5 hours of use